 What is Schizoaffective Disorder?

 Schizoaffective disorder is a mental health condition characterized by symptoms of schizophrenia and mood disorders, such as depression and mania.
-Researchers have identified two types of schizoaffective disorder – both of which will be marked by schizophrenia symptoms: ¹
+Researchers have identified two types of schizoaffective disorder, both of which are marked by schizophrenia symptoms: ¹

 • Bipolar Type – Includes episodes of mania and, in some cases, major depression.

 Since schizoaffective disorder affects everyone differently, it may be difficult for a doctor to initially diagnose.
-Furthermore, being as these symptoms overlap with other medical conditions, it can be hard to immediately identify the disorder.
+Furthermore, these symptoms overlap with other medical conditions.

-However, schizoaffective disorder almost always leads to problems in day-to-day life, such as at work or through relationships (i.e. friends and family).
+Schizoaffective disorder almost always leads to problems in daily life, such as at work or in relationships.
 For this reason, it’s important to receive help as soon as possible.

 Schizoaffective disorder symptoms are divided into two categories:

-• Psychotic Symptoms – Relating to schizophrenia, such as hallucinations and delusions.
+• Psychotic Symptoms – Related to schizophrenia, such as hallucinations and delusions.

-While it’s not clear how long it takes this condition to develop, most people are diagnosed after a major mood episode (either manic or depressed) and at least 2 weeks of psychotic symptoms.
+While it’s not clear how long it takes this condition to develop, most people are diagnosed after a major mood episode (either manic or depressed) and at least two weeks of psychotic symptoms.

 Common symptoms of schizoaffective disorder that involve these two sets include: ²